medplum/medplum/examples/medplum-health-gorilla-demo/README.md

 By default, this app is configured to use the production Medplum server.
 You can change the `baseUrl` and other `MepdlumClient` configuration options in `src/main.tsx`.

-Before continuing, you must obtain a tarball of the Medplum Health Gorilla client package, e.g. `medplum-ee-hg-client-0.0.2.tgz` and place it in the root of this repository, i.e. alongside this `README.md` and `package.json`.

 ```
-# ensure the Medplum Health Gorilla client package is present, e.g. medplum-ee-hg-client-0.0.2.tgz

 npm i
 npm run dev
 ```